vircadia/vircadia-docs-sphinx/docs/source/create/avatars.rst

 Avatars
 ###########################

-When you first use Project Athena, you will be wearing the default avatar.
+When you first use Vircadia, you will be wearing the default avatar.
 Your avatar is a representation of you in the metaverse.
 You can make your time in Athena unique by creating an avatar of your own.
 All custom avatars must be hosted somewhere in the cloud so that Athena can access it.

 **In This Section:**